cjxe/blog/_posts/a-guide-to-computer-date-time-and-time-zones-with-examples-of-real-world-problems-and-solutions/2024-08-11-a-guide-to-computer-date-time-and-time-zones-with-examples-of-real-world-problems-and-solutions.md

 ---
-title: "A guide to computer date, time and time zones with examples of real-world problems and solutions"
+title: "Understanding computer date, time and time zones"
 date: 2024-08-11 17:52:49 +02:00
 modified: 2025-03-09 08:11:45 +00:00
 tags: [technology]
-description: A guide to computer date, time and time zones with examples of real-world problems and solutions.
+description: A practical guide to computer date, time and time zones with examples of real-world problems and solutions.
 toc: true
 ---
 **Date** (noun): A numbered day in a month, often given with the day name, month, and year.
 A popular format on computers: `YYYY-MM-DD` (e.g., 2024-07-29).

 **Time** (noun): The part of existence that is measured in minutes, days, years, etc., or this process considered as a whole.
 A popular format on computers: `HH:MM:SS` without days, months or years (e.g., 16:59:25).

-# The birth of computer time
+# Birth of computer time

 As computers evolved from human calculators to digital machines, their creators required practical methods to improve computers' user experience.
 So, they developed operating systems (OS).